ronrothjr/The-Spiral-of-Becoming/README.md

 ## **Contributing**

-The Spiral of Becoming is a living framework, designed to evolve through practice and collective wisdom.
+The Threads of Becoming is a living framework, designed to evolve through practice and collective wisdom.
 We invite contributions that:

 * Identify new universal tensions/threads
 * Share how different traditions engage these questions